mm80843/T3.5/docs/Benef/PBN__Benef_663.md

 ## Articles mentionning this Benefit

 * [Exploring the Potential of Artificial Intelligence and Machine Learning to Combat COVID-19 and Existing Opportunities for LMIC: A Scoping Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_131.md)

+## Name of the Benefit

+AI technology can speed up drug testing and discovery, allowing for faster development of treatments for COVID-19 and other diseases.